Heegaard Floer homology of broken fibrations over the circle: Heegaard diagram for a broken fibration on Y

 \begin{itemize} \item $F_{-1}=\Sigma_{\text{max}}$ has the maximal genus $g_{\text{max}} = g$ and $F_1 = \Sigma_{\text{min}}$ has the minimal genus $g_{\text{min}}=k$ among fibres of $f$. \item The fibres are connected. \item The genera of the fibres are in decreasing order as one travels clockwise and counter-clockwise from $-1$ to $1$. \end{itemize}

-A broken fibration with these properties always exists provided $b_1>0$.
+It is easy to see that a broken fibration with these properties exists if and only if $b_1>0$.
 In fact, any broken fibration with connected fibers can be deformed into one with these properties by an isotopy that changes the order of the critical values.

 We will now construct a Heegaard diagram for $Y$ adapted to $f$.
 Roughly speaking, the Heegaard surface $\Sigma$ will be obtained by connecting $\Sigma_{\text{max}}$ and $\Sigma_{\text{min}}$ by two ``tubes'' traveling clockwise and counter-clockwise from $\Sigma_{\text{max}}$ to $\Sigma_{\text{min}}$.
 More precisely, start with a section $\gamma$ of $f$ over $S^1$.
 Then we can pick a metric for which $\gamma$ is a gradient flow line of $f$, and since $\gamma$ is disjoint from the critical points of $f$, it also avoids the stable/unstable manifolds of the critical points.
 Now pick two distinct points $p$ and $q$ on $\Sigma_{\text{max}}$ sufficiently close to the point where $\gamma$ intersects $\Sigma_{\text{max}}$, connect $p$ to $\Sigma_{\text{min}}$ by the gradient flow line above the northern semi-circle in the base $S^1$ which connects $-1$ to $1$ in the clockwise direction and connect $q$ to $\Sigma_{\text{min}}$ by the gradient flow line above the southern semi-circle, avoiding the critical points of $f$ in both cases.
 Denote these flow lines by $\gamma_p$ and $\gamma_q$ and their end points in $\Sigma_{\text{min}}$ by $\bar{p}$ and $\bar{q}$.
 Then the Heegaard surface that we are interested in is obtained by removing discs around $p$, $q$, $\bar{p}$ and $\bar{q}$ and connecting $\Sigma_{\text{max}}$ to $\Sigma_{\text{min}}$ along $\gamma_p$ and $\gamma_q$ (see Figure \ref{heegaardSurface}).
 We denote the resulting surface by